 So, if your food business handles both raw and ready-to-eat (RTE) foods you need to put in place measures to prevent the spread of bacteria particularly E.Coli 0157.

-The Controlling Cross-Contamination course is based on guidance from Food Standards Scotland (April 2017), which details the practical steps food business must undertake in order to comply with the provisions laid down in EU Regulation 178/2002.
+The Preventing Cross-Contamination course is based on guidance from Food Standards Scotland (April 2017), which details the practical steps food business must undertake in order to comply with the provisions laid down in EU Regulation 178/2002.

 The course is designed to help you and your staff understand the importance of controlling cross-contamination and the steps to prevent cross-contamination.
 The course also helps employers fulfil mandatory requirements for training (or instruction) on safe methods.